Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 This article assumes that the Expandable registration form option is enabled, which includes a default Welcome section at the top and displays as a collapsible-style form on the registration page.
 Not sure if this applies to you?
 Contact your friendly support guru for assistance.

-Legacy forms are special forms that were automatically created when the new Forms feature was enabled for programs that existed before its introduction.
+Legacy form – a special form that was automatically created for a pre-existing program.
+This only applies to centers that were operational before the Forms feature was enabled.
 These special forms allow the original registration questions to be retained.
 A legacy form can only be used by its original program.
 To make it available for other programs, you can activate it.

 The structure

-Here’s the structure using the above sample, How did you hear about us:
+Here’s the structure using the sample: How did you hear about us:

 - Page: Registration page.